 Five federal/state agencies and three tribal entities make decisions about Yellowstone bison in a cooperative effort called the Interagency Bison Management Plan (IBMP).
 These include the Animal and Plant Health Inspection Service, the Confederated Salish & Kootenai Tribes, the InterTribal Buffalo Council, Montana Department of Livestock, Montana Fish, Wildlife & Parks, the National Park Service (Yellowstone National Park), the Nez Perce Tribe, and the US Forest Service - Custer-Gallatin National Forest.

 Why are bison killed every winter?

-- Bison are killed because there are too many animals in too small a space.
-Yellowstone encompasses a limited amount of habitat and Montana only allows very limited numbers of bison in small areas adjacent to the park.
+- Bison are killed because they do not have enough room to roam.
+Yellowstone encompasses a limited amount of habitat and Montana allows very limited numbers of bison in small areas adjacent to the park.

-- Allowing the bison population to grow indefinitely will cause overgrazing and possibly mass starvation of animals in Yellowstone, as well as larger migrations and greater conflict outside the park.
+- Allowing the bison population to grow indefinitely could cause overgrazing in some areas and possibly mass starvation of animals in Yellowstone, as well as larger migrations and greater conflict outside the park.

-- Yellowstone bison currently reproduce and survive at relatively high rates compared to many other large, wild, mammal species.
-The bison population increases by 10 to 17% every year (that’s ten times faster than the human population grows worldwide).
+- Yellowstone bison reproduce and survive at relatively high rates compared to many other large, wild, mammal species.
+The bison population currently increases by 10% to 17% per year.

-- Currently, predation by bears and wolves has little effect on the bison population.
+- Currently, predation by bears and wolves has little effect in reducing the bison numbers.
 Bison are massive animals that defend themselves as a group, making them more difficult to attack than animals such as elk.

-- Hunting outside the park has not been effective at limiting bison numbers because concentrated hunting pressure along the park boundary often causes bison to return to the security of the national park where hunting is prohibited.
+- By itself, hunting outside the park has not been effective at limiting bison numbers because concentrated hunting pressure along the park boundary often causes bison to return to the security of the national park where hunting is prohibited.

 Aren’t bison protected as our national mammal?